jzleetcode/jzleetcode.github.io/src/content/blog/leet-0713-subarray-product-less-than-k.md

 ## Idea2

-If `k x nums[i]` may overflow in some programming languages, the comparison `prod >= k` may run into issues.
+If $k \times nums[i]$ may overflow in some programming languages, the comparison `prod >= k` may run into issues.
 We can use the idea of a prefix sum array.

 Let's use example 1 above.